GabrielGrabalos/GabrielGrabalos/README.md

 ## 🌱 Currently Learning

-Just like technology never stops advancing, I never stop learning.
+Just like technology never stops advancing, I **never stop learning**.
 While I study what my school provides me, I also like to explore everything I can.
 Currently, I'm interested in artificial intelligence, especially generative models, and cloud computing platforms like Firebase, AWS, and Azure for developing secure database-driven applications.

 ## 📫 How to Reach Me